LirraSmile/autotest-course/README.md

 # autotest-course
 Course on the Stepik platform.
-Aotutest, Selenium, Python
+Autotest, Selenium, Python